syncfusion-content/maui-docs/MAUI/DataGrid/migration.md

 ## Known issues

-Horizontal scrolling performance is not smooth in the Debug solution configuration when compared to Xamarin.Forms SfDataGrid.
+* [Android] Horizontal scrolling performance is not smooth in the Debug solution configuration when compared to Xamarin.Forms SfDataGrid.
 However, the scrolling performance is smooth when the solution configuration is Release.

 ## Upcoming Features